Maile Meyer: Early life

 Maile was born and raised on the island of Oʻahu in the ahupuaʻa of Kailua.
 She is Kānaka Maoli with Hawaiʻi and Maui lineages and also has ancestry from China, Germany, and England.
 Maile grew up in a family of seven siblings and was raised next-door to her twenty-one first cousins.
 Maile's mother, Emma Akana Aluli, was the youngest of six siblings, and she started the Young of Heart Workshop & Gallery in 1972, a nonprofit organization focused on connecting with youth through art and creativity.
 Maile's father, Harry King Meyer, ran the Hawaiiana Hotel down on Beachwalk in 1952.
 Maile's entrepreneurial, small-business and nonprofit interests have strong connections to her parents and her larger family.
-The Aluli family is made up of many activists, artists and Kānaka Maoli leaders including Irmgard Farden Aluli, Dr. Noa Emmett Aluli, Yuklin Aluli, Dr. Manulani Aluli Meyer, and Meleanna Aluli Meyer.
+The Aluli family is made up of many activists, artists and Kānaka Maoli leaders including Irmgard Farden Aluli, Noa Emmett Aluli, Yuklin Aluli, Manulani Aluli Meyer, and Meleanna Aluli Meyer.